jawahar-shazab/docs/docs/api.md

 PUT /v1/cameras/:cameraId
 ```

-Updates the information of a specific camera.
+This API updates the information of a specific camera.
+You can modify attributes such as the name, location, or configuration parameters for the camera, identified by cameraId.

 #### 8.Delete Camera